slawekmarciniak/train_app_v.2/README.md

 Add REDUX instead of React Context

 Add Material UI and change default components with my own styles (For example i added margin animation to #root component.
-It imitates persistend drawer component from MUI with less code.
+It imitates 'persistend drawer' component from MUI with less code.